tomthecarrot/GlassCount/README.md

 =========

 GlassCount is an app for Google Glass that allows you to count how many Glass Explorers you see at Google IO.
-Then you can go to the GlassCount website and compare your results with others!
+Then you can go to the GlassCount website and see average/total Explorer counts from other people.

 Website: http://tomthecarrot.com/glasscount

-**THIS IS STILL A WORK-IN-PROGRESS (WIP)** -- It does not completely work yet, but stay tuned for updates!

 Tutorial:
 1. Plug Glass into your computer via USB.